bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 > **What steps have you taken to fit your application into your current quota?**
 > My Patroni pods are sometimes a bit unstable, so I don't want to reduce the resource allocation in case that increases the instability even more.

-This request is likely to require a little more engagement from the Platform Team and isn't likely to be approved right away.
-Patroni stability issues aren't always caused by resource limitations, especially not when the Patroni pods are provided with fairly generous resource allocations like this.
+This request might need more input from the Platform Services Team and might not be approved right away.
+Patroni stability problems aren't always caused by not having enough resources, especially when Patroni pods already have quite a bit of resources allocated to them.

-If you can provide any further information on how reduced resource allocation impacts the stability of your Patroni instance, and if you can provide information on the resource usage of your Patroni pods, that will help the Platform Team understand why you believe your Patroni's stability issues are linked to resource allocation, and will make it much more likely that we'll be able to approve this request (or help you find the other cause of these stability issues) much more quickly.
+If you can share more details about how reducing resource allocation affects the stability of your Patroni instance, and if you can provide information about the resource usage of your Patroni pods, it will help the Platform Services Team understand why you think your Patroni's stability issues are related to resource allocation.

+This will increase the chances of us approving your request quickly (or helping you find the actual cause of these stability issues).

 #### Example 4: HPA can't scale up enough pods